Petit blasts Arsenal's 'wasted talent' Ozil

 Unai Emery has repeatedly insisted he has confidence in the playmaker, despite leaving him out of some games for "tactical reasons", and last week the Spaniard shrugged off speculation linking the 30-year-old - who is contracted until 2021 - with a move away from Emirates Stadium.

 "It is very frustrating.
-I cannot remember the last time he was an artist on the pitch; now when he asks questions we already know the answers," Petit said.
+I cannot remember the last time he was an artist on the pitch; now when he asks questions we already know the answers," Petit told The Daily Mail.

 "He is a wasted talent, he has a terrible psychological problem.